 Gold Cup Day at Cheltenham might run it close, but in terms of a single day’s racing, there are few cards – if any – to which we look forward to more than Derby Day at Epsom.
 Still the original and still the best, the oft-imitated Derby is one of the undoubted highlights of the entire racing season.

 The first Derby was run in 1780, won by Diomed owned by Sir Charles Bunbury.
-He collected just over £1000 for the victory, the race did have a prize fund of over £1.6 million making it Britain’s most valuable horse race though this was reduced to £500,000 for 2020.
+He collected just over £1000 for the victory.
+The race now has a prize fund of over £1.5 million making it Britain’s most valuable horse race.

 Epsom Derby Past Winners